ASUWebPlatforms/webspark-release-testing/custom-dependencies/README.md

 ### Custom Dependencies

 1. Locate the `custom-dependencies/composer.json` file in the project.
-2. Remove all custom dependencies out of `./composer.json`, and move them into `custom-dependencies/composer.json`.
+2. Remove all custom dependencies out of the root `composer.json` file, and move them into `custom-dependencies/composer.json`.
 3. Add, update, or remove custom dependencies from the "require" section of the `custom-dependencies/composer.json` file as needed.

 ### Drupal Patches

-1. Locate the `./composer.patches.json` file in the project root.
+1. Locate the `composer.patches.json` file in the project root.
-2. Remove all custom patches out of `./composer.json`, and move them into `./composer.patches.json`.
+2. Remove all custom patches out of the root `composer.json` file, and move them into `composer.patches.json`.
-3. Add, update, or remove patches in the "patches" section of the `./composer.patches.json` file as needed.
+3. Add, update, or remove patches in the "patches" section of the `composer.patches.json` file as needed.
 4. As we may need to add patches periodically, we recommend that you place your patches at the beginning of this file.

 ## Managing Dependencies Moving Forward